tinkerBOY-git/BOSSA/README.md

   * ATSAMD21E18A
   * ATSAMDR1E18A

-Only the ATSAMD21E18A and ATSAMD21E17A have been tested with this fork.
+Only the ATSAMD21E18A, ATSAMD21E17A, and ATSAMD11D14AM have been tested
-The ATSAMD11D14AM will soon be tested.
+with this fork.

 All of the D21 chips must use an 8KB bootloader, while the DR1 and D11 must use a 4KB bootloader.
 See Devices.h for more information.